jellaharshith/Legalish/extension/README.md

 - Clear explanations of potential issues
 - Risk assessment for each clause

-### 🔊 Audio Features (Pro)
-- Text-to-speech synthesis of analysis results
-- Premium AI voices with different personalities
-- ElevenLabs integration for high-quality audio
-- Playback controls within the extension

 ### 🔐 Account Integration
 - Sign in with your Legalish account
 - Sync analysis history across devices
 - Access Pro features and unlimited analyses
 - Save and organize your legal document reviews

-## Installation

-### From Chrome Web Store (Recommended)
-1. Visit the [Legalish Extension page](https://chrome.google.com/webstore) on Chrome Web Store
-2. Click "Add to Chrome"
-3. Confirm the installation
-4. The extension icon will appear in your browser toolbar

-### Developer Mode (For Testing)
-1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the `extension` folder
-5. The extension will be loaded and ready to use

 ## How to Use